 The child who scores the highest gains a place in the top rated institution, the child

 who scores badly is sent to a less prestigious and academically demanding facility.

 Whether one's father is Prime Minister or Plumber, one's mother an aristocrat or

 Children are encouraged, maybe pressured into High Academic achievement.

-They know that the harder they work, the higher they score the greater the
+When the test is merit and merit alone, children know that the harder they work, the higher they score the greater the rewards.

-The fact their mouther cleans the toilet in the house a classmate occupies,
+The fact their mother cleans the toilet in the house a classmate occupies,

 has no bearing on who gets into that prestigious school.